 - Himalaya.
 Anthony Bourdain-approved, heaping portions of Indian & Pakistani food.
 My favorites are the biryanis, complete with garlic naan.

 - Killen’s Barbecue.
 It’s a bit of a trek from the heart of Houston, but worth it for arguably the best barbecue in the metropolitan area!

 - Local Foods.
 My go-to for a healthy, wholesome meal.
 You can’t go wrong with the menu here, but my default order is their vibrant, sizable and seasonal salad.

 - Mahajarah Bhog.
 If you want to feel like royalty for under $20, come here for lunch and watch as your all-you-can-eat thali (assortment of small plates) gets filled with a dozen delicious things.

 - Nancy’s Hustle.
-Fun and delicious American fare in a modern and hip atmosphere – a fun place for a double date.
+Fun and delicious American fare in a modern and hip atmosphere – a great place for a double date.
 Get their Nancy cakes!

 - Niko Niko’s.
 Featuring healthy Mediterranean specialties, this restaurant is a Houston staple.
 My little sister loves their addictive Greek salads.

 - Phoenicia Specialty Foods.
 A small, specialty food shop in Midtown, this place has a full-service bakery and hot foods bar.
 I love browsing the aisles for new and imported goods and finishing up my trip with shawarma.